Table of Contents

 Riverview Lane Closure and Detour Map (PDF)

-Join the project team for regular outdoor pop-up meetings on the second and fourth Monday of each month from 4-5 p.m. in the River Park Pavilion near the 83rd Avenue entrance.
-Our team will be available to answer questions and provide information on the project, schedule, and construction impacts.
+Regular outdoor pop-up meetings on the second and fourth Monday of each month from 4-5 p.m. at a local park have been canceled for the season as of October 20, 2020.
+Our team is still available to answer questions and provide information on the project, schedule, and impacts.
+We encourage residents to contact us using the Project Contacts information below.

 MCES has developed three short videos to help explain why projects like this are necessary, what smells you may experience during the project, and how we will return the project sites to how they were before or better during the restoration phase.